Roy Jackson (American football): Career

-M. Roy "Slab" Jackson (February 12, 1876 – January 22, 1944) was an early professional football player who played for the Duquesne Country and Athletic Club.
-He also served as the team's captain and coach in 1898–1900.
 Jackson, a fullback, scored 14 touchdowns, often on short plunges after teammates J. A. Gammons or Dave Fultz had put the ball close to the end zone.
-In 1898, Jackson played for Duquesne against the Western Pennsylvania All-Stars in the first pro football all-star game.
+In 1898, Jackson played for Duquesne against the 1898 Western Pennsylvania All-Star football team in the first pro football all-star game.
 During the game, he would score two of the Duquesnes touchdowns.